 For example, Caisse d’Epargne shot out of the start gates today and have the fastest time at Checkpoint 1, by 7 seconds.
 By Checkpoint 2, they’re down to 5th, and by the finish, down in 7th place, having lost over a minute to teams over the final half of the course.

-So below is a basic anaylsis of the pacing strategy adopted by Astana and Saxo Bank in the time-trial today.
-Remember the course profile, shown below - tough first half, with a lot of uphill sections, and then a tricky second half with descending and tight turns.
-The strong winds, narrow roads and terrain made this TTT one of the more attritional in recent years - just ask Boygues Telecom who at one stage had four men off the road in a grass field.
+So below is a basic analysis of the pacing strategy adopted by Astana and Saxo Bank in the time-trial today.
+Remember the course profile, shown on the right – tough first half, with a lot of uphill sections, and then a tricky second half with descending and tight turns.
+The strong winds, narrow roads and terrain made this TTT one of the more attritional in recent years – just ask Boygues Telecom who at one stage had four men off the road in a grass field.